moin-dbud/CodSoft-Intetnship/Task1_Chatbot/README.md

 A simple chatbot that provides responses based on predefined rules.

 ## Features
-- ✔️ Developed a chatbot tailored for customer support services.
+- ✔️ Developed a chatbot tailored for customer support services. <br>
-  ✔️ Handles user queries about products, technical support, return policies, and general assistance.
+  ✔️ Handles user queries about products, technical support, return policies, and general assistance.  <br>
-  ✔️ Includes predefined rules for accurate responses and smooth conversation flow.
+  ✔️ Includes predefined rules for accurate responses and smooth conversation flow.  <br>
-  ✔️ Features exit commands for a seamless user experience and a fallback mechanism for unrecognized inputs.
+  ✔️ Features exit commands for a seamless user experience and a fallback mechanism for unrecognized inputs.  <br>

 ## Files
 - 'chatbot.py'